 Would you like to develop your creative skills using fabric?
 Do you see yourself as a future fashion designer or interior designer?
-Then maybe this subject will interest you.
-The Year 9 Textiles course is very diverse and provides scope for you to learn and appreciate textiles and explore ways to upcycle various textiles items.
-Students in this class may gain experience in hand stitching, applique, beading, sequins, patchwork, machining, textiles crafts, fabric design and decoration.

-Students will have the opportunity to choose from a variety of projects including cushions, tote bags, pencil cases, hoodies or draw string bags.
-They will use the design process to create designs and make various clothing items, going even as far as making craft or decoration items from their own particular culture.
-They will use sewing machines and overlockers to make various project items and learn various embellishment techniques for decoration purposes on different objects.
+The Year 9 Textiles course is very diverse providing scope for you to learn, appreciate textiles, providing ways to upcycle various textile garments and products.
+Students in the class will gain knowledge and understanding in hand stitching technique, applique, beading, sequins, patchwork, machining, textile crafts, fabric design and decoration.
+Students will have the opportunity to choose from a variety of projects, including cushions, tote bags, pencil cases, drawstring bags or hoodies.
+They will use the design process to manufacture their products incorporating their own ideas.
+Students will use sewing machines and overlockers to make their products and learn various embellishment techniques for decorating different components.